annafedotova/dsgo_abtest/README.md

 ## To Do before the workshop:

 1. Install Tableau Public from [here](https://public.tableau.com/en-us/s/download)
-2. Download the zip folder with the dataset from this repository (available in .csv and .xlsx formats)
+2. Download the zip folder with the dataset from this repository (available in .csv and .xlsx formats at the top of this page)
 3. (Optional) Read [A Practical Guide to A/B Testing by VWO](https://vwo.com/ab-testing/)
 4. (Optional) Watch [Tableau training videos](https://www.tableau.com/learn/training/20211), specifically:
     - Getting Started : Getting Started & The Tableau Interface